autonomousmobilerobots/Python/README.md

 robot_controller.py is used for debug. it gives access to grayscale and depth images as well as commanding the create.

 RSonCreate.py is the script used in lab.

+robot_controller_udp.py and robot_controller_udp_MP.py are older versions not currently used.